akudev/teched2016-opensource-control-codereview/README.md

-# UX724 How to Integrate Open Source JavaScript Libraries
+# UX724 How to Integrate Open Source JavaScript Libraries to SAPUI5 Applications

 This repository contains the material of the code review for SAP TechEd 2016.
 Hope to see you @TechEd :-) and have fun with the code afterwards.